feihong/cheatsheets/ffmpeg.md

 `ffmpeg -i movie.mp4 -vn -acodec copy audio.m4a`

+## Extract a portion of the audio from MP4 video into an M4A audio file

+`ffmpeg -ss 5:21 -t 6:30 -i movie.mp4 -vn -acodec copy audio-snippet.m4a`

 ## Extract image from the first frame of 00:19 of mp4 file

 `ffmpeg -i movie.mp4 -ss 19 -frames:v 1 image.jpg`